BEAUTY NOTES

 We may receive a portion of sales if you purchase a product through a link in this article.

-Cynthia Erivo doesn’t like to play it safe, especially when it comes to her personal style.
-The award-winning actress—who is set to star as Elphaba in this fall’s cinematic adaptation of Wicked, the story of the Wicked Witch of the West and her friendship with Glinda the Good (Ariana Grande)—is known for her bold choices.
-And while she may have worn a simple chic black and white ensemble at the Louis Vuitton spring 2025 collection in Paris, her nails were a riotous exploration of design and color.
-Her lavish polish jobs are usually an expression of creative storytelling—oftentimes referencing panoramas of vibrant artwork found in museum halls.
-Hence, it’s fitting that the lacquer brand OPI recently tapped her to be its global brand ambassador as it promotes its latest collaboration for the highly-anticipated blockbuster.
-For Erivo, nails play an integral role in her own personal life as they, likewise, take on an importance in developing Elphaba’s sense of self.
+Cynthia Erivo is never one to play it safe, especially when it comes to her personal style.
+The award-winning actress—who stars as Elphaba in the cinematic adaptation of Wicked, the story of the Wicked Witch of the West and her friendship with Glinda the Good Witch (Ariana Grande)—is known for her bold choices.
+And while she donned a chic black-and-white ensemble at the Louis Vuitton spring 2025 show in Paris last month, her signature clawlike nails were a riotous exploration of design and color.
+The British actress and singer sports lavish polish jobs that often reference fine artworks, and has said that nails play an integral role in her approach to self-expression.
+With Wicked, intricate nail designs have taken on a new kind of importance, as they aided in developing her approach to playing Elphaba.
+It’s fitting, then, that the lacquer brand OPI has tapped Erivo to be its new global brand ambassador and is releasing a collaboration alongside the highly anticipated blockbuster film in theaters on November 22.

-Ahead of the release of the first installment of the film later next month, W sat down with Erivo and chatted with her about her opulent manis, her impressive skincare regimen, alongside tips for Marc Jacobs on his extended talon obsession.
+Ahead of the release of the first installment of Wicked, W sat down with Erivo and chatted with her about her opulent manis, her impressive skincare regimen, and the tips she has for Marc Jacobs and his extended talon obsession.

 What nail shapes are you into at the moment: a stiletto, a coffin, an almond, or another type?

 I actually do not discriminate.
-There are times when I'm a stiletto.
-But with the stiletto, I tend to soften off the end because I don't want to hurt people—and I also like the shape when the tip is a little bit softer.
-Almond can sometimes be a little bit too round for me, but depending if we can make it a little sharper than I'll do it.
-Right now I have a coffin style.
-So it just depends on what I’m feeling like and the length I'm going for.
+There are times when I’m a stiletto—but with the stiletto, I tend to soften off the end because I don’t want to hurt people.
+Almond can sometimes be a little bit too round for me, but depending if we can make it a little sharper, then I’ll do it.
+Right now, I have a coffin style.

 The nails that you are rocking right now are also like jewelry.